 If your injury is so severe that you cannot work, you could risk losing your job.
 Whether temporary or permanent, your disability could lead to lost wages and a loss of earning potential.
 You can also lose much more than just your paycheck as you may rely on your employer for your health or other insurance.

-The team of Victorville personal injury attorneys at Joshua Moody will review all the details of your work and compensation package.
+The team of Victorville personal injury attorneys at Moody Law will review all the details of your work and compensation package.
 They can connect you with medical experts who can assess whether you can return to your previous work.
 Retraining and other educational requirements can become part of your losses, along with benefits such as:

 - Health insurance costs

 - Holiday or overtime pay